-Attributes: Social Sciences

-Spanish and Portuguese

-MAJOR

-Eleven (11) courses numbered 202 and above.

-These three courses are required for all majors:

-- 1. 202 (previously 230): Advanced Grammar

-- 2. 231: Spanish Composition

-- 3. 305: Introduction to Literary and Cultural Analysis

-And eight electives

-- A maximum of five courses at the 200-level (202 and above) will count toward the major.

-- Students may count up to two SPAN departmental courses toward the major that are taught in English provided that they complete specific FLIC criteria established by the professor.

-- Only one PORT course on campus may count towards the major (taught in Portuguese or in English).
-Students are able to combine a Spanish major with a Portuguese and Brazilian Studies (PBST) minor to gain a more comprehensive perspective of Ibero-America.

-- Students may also opt to count one non-SPAN course (if PORT is not chosen) taken

-on campus at Dickinson (e.g., LALC, AMST, etc.) related to the Spanish- or

-Portuguese-speaking world and culture toward the major (students are encouraged

-to take the FLIC option if available)

-Please note:
+- No more than (5) five 200-level SPAN courses may count towards this concentration - SPAN 231 and 299 will have different topics listed, but students may only take these courses once - Students may count no more than two SPAN departmental courses toward the major that are taught in English provided that they complete specific FLIC criteria established by the professor - PORT courses on campus may count towards the major (taught in Portuguese or in English) in consultation with your advisor - Students can combine the Spanish major with the Language and Culture concentration with a Portuguese and Brazilian Studies (PBST) minor to gain a more comprehensive perspective of Ibero-America - Students may also opt to count two non-SPAN courses (if PORT is not chosen) taken on campus at Dickinson (e.g., LALC, AMST, etc.) related to the Spanish- or Portuguese-speaking world and culture toward this concentration (students are encouraged to take the FLIC option if available) B. Concentration in Hispanic Studies 11 courses numbered 202 and above SPAN 202: Intermediate Spanish II (may be waived if student places higher) SPAN 231: Spanish Composition SPAN 299: Reading and Thinking About Texts SPAN 401: Senior Research Seminar At least two 300-level courses from Section V: Advanced Topics in Hispanic and Brazilian Studies Five electives to reach 11 total courses for the concentration Notes: